koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 So we are able to write components declaratively without caring about actual imperative operations.

 As the result, we don't have to write how to chage the view.
-We can focus on what the view should be
+We can focus on what the view should be.

+In other words, if you want to create a custom renderer, you have to implement imperative operations.
 -->

 # ReactDOM Renderer